ametaSan/myBricks/README.md

 ...

-The player list contents some of my favorite songs.
+The play list contents some of my favorite songs.

 ...